-It’s a lovely walk back to the city, take a stroll past the Church of Our Lady Victorious, step inside to admire a random collection if nativity scenes from around the world.
+It’s a lovely walk back to the city, take a stroll past the Church of Our Lady Victorious, step inside to admire a random collection of nativity scenes from around the world.

 To the west is the famous Lennon Wall, covered in colourful graffiti constantly being added to.
 Across the tiny “love locks bridge” is the John Lennon Pub, the perfect place to stop for another beer.

 After all that walking you finally cross the famous Charles Bridge.
-I was so excited for this, and despite the crowds it did not disappoint.
+I was so excited about this, and despite the crowds, it did not disappoint.
 The cobbled street, the statues watching over you, and the huge towers at either end, one of which you can climb for even better views.
-It was just as I imagined again and again reading “Daughter of Smoke and Bone“, and it’s even more magical at night.
+It was just as I imagined, again and again, reading “Daughter of Smoke and Bone“, it’s even more magical at night.